There could be a potential cure for the long QT syndrome, according to National Heart Centre Singapore's Research and Development Unit.

-National Heart Centre Singapore (NHCS) made a breakthrough – a world first.
-They discovered a potential cure for long QT syndrome (LQTS), in a petri dish.
+National Heart Centre Singapore (NHCS) had made a breakthrough – they discovered a potential cure for long QT syndrome (LQTS), in a petri dish.

 The 10-member team from NHCS’ Research and Development Unit was working on Long QT Syndrome 2 (LQTS 2), one of 13 types of LQTS, when they made the discovery.